ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   security_label
-    Security label applied to the profile.
+    Specifies the security label applied to the profile.

-    Empty value deletes this field.
+    To delete this field from the profile, set :literal:`security\_label=""`.

     | **required**: False
     | **type**: str

   security_level
-    Security level applied to the profile.
+    Specifies the security level applied to the profile.

-    Empty value deletes this field.
+    To delete this field from the profile, set :literal:`security\_level=""`.

     | **required**: False
     | **type**: str